mParticle/docs/src/pages/guides/platform-guide/tiered-events/index.md

 After you check all the issues in the following section, use [Set Event to Store Only](#set-event-to-store-only) to change event tiers.

-## Considerations
+## Before you change a tier from the default Store & Evaluate

-Before you change any defaults, be aware of the consequences:
+Before you change the default tier, be aware of the consequences:

 * Data stored while the event is marked as Store Only is never available for real-time evaluation, only for data replay or backfills.